70 St Mary Axe

-The height and form of the building have been developed to create a distinctive form in response to strategic local views.
+The height and shape of the building have been developed to create a distinctive geometry in response to strategic local views.
 Vertical shading fins to the curved facades and glazed double wall cladding to the end elevations reduce solar heat gains to the office space.
 Other low energy measures, such as borehole thermal energy storage and energy piles, result in a design with very low carbon emissions.

 Although not one of the highest skyscrapers in the area, is expected to become a new landmark in the City of London.

 Flat and cold bent unitised structurally silicone glazed system

 Toggle system with reinforced steel mullions

 Vertical anodised aluminium fins